 Sagicor Life of the Cayman Islands is committed to the development of our staff, agents and the wider community that we serve, providing high quality financial solutions and outstanding service to our clients, while earning superior returns for our shareholders.

 Size of the Board

 The optimal size for the Board is a prudent balance between two opposing needs: a business need for strong geographical, professional and industry sector representation, and a need to be small enough to facilitate open and effective dialogue and decision making.
-To balance these opposing needs, the Company has set out in its articles that the number of Directors shall not be less than 5 and not more than 14.
-Currently, 5 Directors have been appointed to the Board.
+To balance these opposing needs, the Company has set out in its articles that the number of Directors shall not be less than five and not more than fourteen.
+Currently, six Directors have been appointed to the Board.